Tag Archive for: appearance

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-You might need to pay more attention to your branch chain amino acid intake!
+If you want to help your horse build more muscle, you might need to pay more attention to your horse’s branch chain amino acid intake.

 Muscle is a beautiful thing, be it on your horse or yourself.
 It provides strength, power, speed and it looks great.
 It is also very functional, providing stability and balance and a whole host of really important metabolic functions like the storage and utilization of glucose (which for us humans is very important).